Frequently Asked Questions

 Depending on the model and size, either a 3/4 ton pickup or a 1 ton pickup truck is recommended for moving your RV.
 Once you have decided on a model and options, we can determine the pickup size you will need.

+Your RV may need to be licensed, insured, and registered.
+Contact your local DMV for more details.
+It may be that all you need is a trip permit, depending on your use and type of lending.
 If you don't plan to move it very often, a licensed mover can move your RV for you from one place to another; usually for a "by-the-mile" fee (around $2.00/mile).
+Tru Form delivers to all contiguous United States.

 Where can I park my RV?